fhnw-hpc/fs24-mc1/README.md

 ### Part 1: Kafka Cluster and Application Setup

-*TODO: Add more restrictions to the design (maybe add a small image).
-Min 2 producers sending to kafka.
-Min 1 client which storing data to disk and also re-ingest data to kafka as producer (does not count to the 2 init producers).
-Min 2 clients processing data (and store it also on disk) from the origin producers and also the enriched data of Client1. (like a chain P1 -> C1 -> C2).*

-*TODO rewrite that stuff down here accordingly.*

 1. Write at least two different data generator functions, which regularly send messages containing data.
-One generator should send messages at least every second (1Hz).
+One generator should send 10 messages at least every second (10Hz).
 Choose yourself which data is sent.
 The application of the data can be chosen freely, but choose a good mixture of a simple and a complex message.
 The data should be variable.
 The data generator can send simulated data or real data.
 Use suitable Kafka components and meaningful names of functions, variables etc. for the implementation.

     Tips:
     * Use several notebooks so that you can start and stop the endless loops of data processing individually.